Pradip-p/E-Health-Care/README.md

 * To extend the role of the technology in the medical field.

 ## Installation
+The Code is written in Python 3.7.0.
+If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
+If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
+To install the required packages and libraries, run this command in the project directory after cloning the repository:
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements file.